 - Red eye: this frequently accompanies the above symptoms.

 - Systemic symptoms: these are not unusual in patients with acute corneal disease, particularly headaches, mild nausea and feeling generally run down.

 The cornea in primary care

 - Observe the cornea in plain light.
-Are there any areas of gross opacification?
+Note whether there are any areas of gross opacification.

-- Apply fluorescein stain to look for defects (if you suspect corneal perforation, perform a Seidel's test).
+- Apply fluorescein to look for defects (if suspecting perforation, perform Seidel's test).

-- If you have access to a slit lamp, assess the cornea from the anterior (epithelial) surface, through the stroma and to the posterior (endothelial) surface by gently moving the focus backwards by a few millimetres.
+- Using a slit lamp, assess the cornea from the anterior (epithelial) surface, through the stroma and to the posterior (endothelial) surface.
 Look for defects (fluorescein uptake), oedema (area of haziness) and infiltrates (a well-demarcated white lesion within the stroma).
 Vascularisation may occur over the surface or through the stroma, indicating more long-standing disease.